-We believe that a Wayland Academy education should be accessible to students of all backgrounds — regardless of their families' financial means — and the school commits more than $3.5 million each year to that commitment.
+We believe that a Wayland Academy education should be accessible to students of all backgrounds and the school commits more than $3.5 million each year to assisting families in affording Wayland Academy.

 The purpose of Wayland’s financial aid program is twofold: to assist families whose only barrier to a Wayland education is the cost of tuition, and to enhance the entire student body through socioeconomic, cultural and geographic diversity.